Charleswyt/tf_audio_steganalysis/data_processing/batch_scripts/readme.md

 2       |   QMDCT_extraction_batch.bat  |   scripts for QMDCT coefficients
 3       |   train_test_split_batch.bat  |   scripts for train and test dataset split

-The batch scipts are just for data processing in batch, the usage is the same with the usage of python scripts.
+The batch scripts are just for data processing in batch, the usage is the same with the usage of python scripts.